Brian in His Own Words

-Brian Kozminski is proud to be a partner in LP’s Real Estate Group.
-Brian has broad experience in real estate law and represents developers and owners of office, senior housing, hotel, medical office, retail, multifamily, and industrial properties.
-He just completed his second four-year term as an elected trustee in the Village of Northfield, Illinois.
+Brian Kozminski is proud to be a partner in LP’s Real Estate Group, a member of the firm’s Executive Committee, and chair of the firm’s Professional Development Committee.
+Brian represents developers, owners, landlords and tenants of office, senior housing, industrial, hotel, medical office, multifamily, and retail properties.
+He served two four-year terms as an elected trustee in the Village of Northfield, Illinois.
 He serves as Midwest counsel for sophisticated out of state clients.

-Brian has represented landlords of Chicago and suburban office buildings and has negotiated significant leases against tenants like Microsoft, New York Life, Travelers, BP Amoco, Viacom, SAP, General Electric, Aon, Blue Cross Blue Shield and Oracle.
+Brian has represented landlords in Chicago and nationwide and has negotiated significant leases against tenants like KPMG, Microsoft, United Health, Travelers, BP Amoco, Viacom, Siemens, General Electric, Aon, Blue Cross Blue Shield and Leo Burnett.
 Brian represented the landlord for Kraft Heinz and Motorola Solutions' moves to downtown Chicago, as well as the 370,000 foot headquarters lease for CH2M in Denver, Colorado.
-Brian has also represented retail owners in negotiations with retailers such as Target, the Gap, Marc Jacobs, Urban Outfitters, TJ Maxx, Starbucks, Kohl's, Toys R Us, and major grocery chains.
-Brian recently took a significant lease from term sheet to full execution in 8 days to meet a public company end of quarter deadline.
+Brian has also represented retail owners in negotiations with retailers such as REI, Target, the Gap, Marc Jacobs, Urban Outfitters, TJ Maxx, Starbucks, Kohl's, and major grocery chains.
+Brian took a significant lease from term sheet to full execution in 8 days to meet a public company end of quarter deadline.

 Brian has taught a high level Practicing Law Institute class on real estate purchase and sale agreements and has taught classes for Law Seminars International on lease operating expenses.
 He has also taught classes at REIT Conferences.